Aaron Judge Odds to Win Home Run Crown

 Aaron Judge is well on his way to being crowned king of the home run this year.
-He leads the league in home runs and doesn’t seem to be taking his foot off the gas as we reach the All-Star break.
+He leads the league in home runs and doesn’t seem to be taking his foot off the gas as we hit the second half of the season.
 We’ve got all the MLB Home Run odds from New York sports betting apps and how Judge stacks up against the competition.

-July has been a slow month for Judge with four home runs in 14 appearances, but he built his league-leading total of 33 with consistency throughout the first few months of the season.
-He hit 12 homers during May and 11 in June.
+July had been a slow month for Judge with four home runs in his first 14 appearances, but he has shot out of the gate after the All-Star Break with four homers in five games.
+Two came in one game against the Orioles.
+He now leads the league with 37 home runs, which is seven more than his closest pursuer.

+He hit 12 homers during May and 11 in June and now has eight in July.
 His longest streaks without a home run were seven games (April 14-21) and six games (June 16-21).

 Get up to $1,050 free with DraftKings NY Promo Code for Yankees betting

-He’s hit two homers in a single game seven times this season, against the Cleveland Guardians, Kansas City Royals, Baltimore Orioles (twice!), Chicago Cubs, and Tampa Bay Rays.
-His latest two-homer game was in the July 16 win over the Red Sox.
+He’s hit two homers in a single game eight times this season, against the Cleveland Guardians, Kansas City Royals, Baltimore Orioles (three times!), Chicago Cubs, and Tampa Bay Rays.
+His latest two-homer game was in the July 22 win over the Orioles.

 If Judge can stay healthy for the rest of the season, the odds are good he’ll take the home run crown.